ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-linting.rst

 This will display any errors in the command line.
 If there are any errors, YARN will exit with a non-zero code, the -s argument suppresses this and cleans up the output.
-This command is also used as part of the CI/CD process, so it is recommended to run this so that any issues are identified and can be resolved prior to the build
+This command is also used as part of the CI/CD process, so it is recommended to run this so that any issues are identified and can be resolved prior to the build.

 code-coverage
 -------------